MECLabTUDA/QA_Seg/README.md

 3. Computation of the lung segmentations using https://github.com/JoHof/lungmask
 4. Extracion of the 4 features for inference/training data
-The implementation of all preprocessing methods can be found in /mp/utils/preprocess_utility_functions'
+The implementation of all preprocessing methods can be found in /mp/utils/preprocess_utility_functions' The extracted features for an image-segmentation (image-segmentation-prediction for training) tuple are saved in the corresponding subfolder, eg `data_dirs/preprocessed_dirs/<train/inference dir>/patient_00/seg` for the segmentation of patient_00. `<train/inference dir>` is either `output_scaled` for inference or `output_scaled_train` for training.

 ## Training classifiers
 After the data has been put into the train_dir as described above, the model can be trained by executing: